-Housing and the economy in Greater Lincolnshire are inextricably linked contributing substantially to the local economy by creating two jobs for every house built.
+Housing and the economy in Greater Lincolnshire are inextricably linked, contributing significantly to the local economy by creating two jobs for every house built.

-Much of Greater Lincolnshire enjoys relatively low housing costs, which contribute to making it a great place to live and work.
-However, the costs of addressing flood risk increases the costs of development and, combined with low values, can make development unviable.
-LEP investment has targeted this and supported area-based schemes that unblock housing developments to increase the vitality of our area and combine to overcome these issues.
+Much of Greater Lincolnshire enjoys relatively low housing costs, which contributes to making it a great place to live and work.
+In some areas, however, addressing flood risk can make development unviable, particularly where land values are low.
+Our investment has targeted this and supported area-based schemes that unlock housing developments, increasing the vitality of our area.

-Since the launch of our Strategic Economic Plan, the LEP has already supported the delivery of a number of housing schemes and initiatives to address a number of these issues.
-Click here to view growth projects.
+Since the launch of our Strategic Economic Plan, the LEP has enabled the delivery of a multitude of affordable housing developments and funded infrastructure which, in turn, will unlock other major sites.
+Click here to view our current and completed Growth Projects.